atk4/docs/application/hooks.md

 You can add more than one hook to the same spot, and by default they run in the order they were registered.

 Hooks offer a convenient way to extend an object's functionality at runtime.
 Many objects in the Toolkit offer hooks, and you can use them to add flexibility to your own objects as well.
 ## How To Create A Hook Spot

-As we've seen, you simply call `hook()` at the spot in your object where you want the callback handlers to run.
+It is also a good idea to introduce hooks in your own software because all objects of Agile Toolkit already have this functionality, you just nee to add a call to `$this->hook()` where you want the callback handlers to run.

     $this->hook('beforeSave');

 ## How To Add Hooks To A Spot